Data Management

 The gap isn't technology—it's data.
 AI systems don't learn from raw files sitting in folders.
 They learn from structured, contextualized knowledge.
 Without proper data management, AI adoption becomes expensive, slow, and often fails.

-DKIW: From Data to Wisdom
+DKIW: Data to Wisdom

 01 — Data (The Roots)